noisya55616/deca-notes/pi-notes/ba-core/communication-skills.md

 ## Standard: Understands the concepts, strategies, and systems used to obtain and convey ideas and information

+Basically all of these PI's are only going to appear on MC.
+Just read them and use that information to answer the MC question.

 ### Performance Element: Read to acquire meaning from written material and to apply the information to a task.

 #### Performance Indicators: